danstoner/dailymile_export/README.md

 35478396     http://www.dailymile.com/entries/35478396	2016-05-17T14:39:49Z	warm up and down  Running    alright	    1200	   1.85		 miles		       2 Altra Samson 	    251
 ```

+Full samples are available in the "output_files" directory of the project.

 ### Perl

 ```